omar391/go-speech-to-text/README.md

 <br>

 ## How to config
-- HTTP configurations (port, dabase-path) are in the toml file: `./conf.d/app.toml`
+- HTTP configurations (port, database-path) are in the toml file: `./conf.d/app.toml`

 ## API Security
 We are taking following measures to ensure API security.